portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-en.md

 fdisk -l
 ```

-Perform below commands on each PBX node (**The diskname should be replaced with actual disk name or disk partition name** ):
+Perform below commands on each PBX node (**The disk name should be replaced with actual disk name or disk partition name** ):

 ```
 yum install -y yum-utils device-mapper-persistent-data lvm2